iterative/ldb-resources/documentation/Command-summary.md

 $ ldb add --query 'class == "cats"'
 ```

-`--ml <model with arguments>`
+`--sort <model with arguments>`

-Passes a list of objects through an ML model that sorts them according to match criteria.
+Passes a list of objects through external program (or ML model) that sorts them according to match criteria.
 Often used with `--limit`.

 *Use case:*
 ```
-$ ldb add --ml CLIP 'cat sitting on a chair' --limit 100. # returns 100 images that best match semantic embedding
+$ ldb add --ml CLIP 'cat sitting on a chair' --limit 100. # returns 100 images that best match the provided semantic embedding
 ```

 `--limit <integer>`